Why this audit is important

 What we recommend

-The audit included five recommendations.
-Three were designed to improve the consistency of organizational structure development by making greater use of span of control analysis.
+The audit included four recommendations.
+Two were designed to improve the consistency of organizational structure development by making greater use of span of control analysis.
 The other two focused on monitoring trends and learning more about drivers of organizational change.